When is a Person Considered Disabled For Social Security Disability?

 When Should I Apply for Social Security Disability?

 The answer is this: if you believe you are disabled and unable to work and also believe you may qualify for disability benefits through the social security administration, you should minimize the waiting time by filing a social security disability or SSI application as soon as you are eligible.

-Most Claimants will be eligible to file a disability application the day after they stop working or the day after their earnings drop below $900.00 per month.
+Most Claimants will be eligible to file a disability application the day after they stop working or the day after their earnings drop below $1,310.00 as of 2021.
 That is when you should apply for social security disability or SSI.